vahidk/EffectivePyTorch/README.md

 ### Curve fitting

-To understand how powerful symbolic computation can be let's have a look at another example.
+To understand how powerful automatic differentiation can be let's have a look at another example.
 Assume that we have samples from a curve (say f(x) = 5x^2 + 3) and we want to estimate f(x) based on these samples.
 We define a parametric function g(x, w) = w0 x^2 + w1 x + w2, which is a function of the input x and latent parameters w, our goal is then to find the latent parameters such that g(x, w) ≈ f(x).
 This can be done by minimizing the following loss function: L(w) = &sum; (f(x) - g(x, w))^2.
 Although there's a closed form solution for this simple problem, we opt to use a more general approach that can be applied to any arbitrary differentiable function, and that is using stochastic gradient descent.
 We simply compute the average gradient of L(w) with respect to w over a set of sample points and move in the opposite direction.

 Here's how it can be done in PyTorch: